jupyterhub/team-compass/docs/governance.rst

 technology used by Project Binder as well as maintaining ``mybinder.org``.
-This might mean contributing features, making patches, responding to issues, reviewing PRs, teaching about BinderHub, making organizational connections, welcoming new contributors, or evangelizing and helping others deploy BinderHub.
+This might mean contributing features, making patches, responding to issues, reviewing PRs, teaching about BinderHub, making organizational connections, welcoming new contributors, diversifying the team, growing the community, creating an open project culture, evangelizing and helping others deploy BinderHub.
 They should be receptive to comments and ideas on the GitHub issues or in the Binder gitter channel.
 They should strive to make project decisions that reflect these community opinions.

+Team members are expected to pass on their authority and responsibility to others by creating a open, transparent and inclusive culture for users, team members, future team members and the community at large.

 This list is non-complete.